Wouldn’t it be great if your business:

-- The employees did it the same way every time, the best way.
+- had employees that did it the same way every time, the best way?

-- You know when you go you’re going to get the same consistent burger every time, with the same customer experience every time, which is why people go there.
+- You know when you go you’re going to get the same consistent burger every time, with the same customer experience every time.
+That’s why people go there.
 They give the customer exactly what they are expecting every time, there is no disappointment and so the customers return.

-- The burgers are the best tasting burgers made the same way every time.
+- The burgers are great tasting burgers (well according to some!) made the same way every time.
 They’ve found their best formula and they use it consistently, only changing it when they find an even better formula.
-And that is true for every part of the McDonalds experience from the food, to the greeting, to the cleanliness, to the kids packs.
+And that is true for every part of the McDonalds experience from the food, to the greeting, to the cleanliness, to the kid’s packs.
 Everything works and is done the same way until they find a better way to do it.

 It doesn’t matter who does a task, they always follow a system, so that it’s then done the same way every time and the customer gets the same experience every time they go back.